Have you ever thought of the highest point or place on the earth?

 Yes, it is of course Mount Everest of Nepal.
 It is the highest peak in the world with an altitude of 8,848 meters.
 This famous mountain lies on the border of Nepal and Tibet (China).
 ‘Sagarmatha’ is the Nepalese name of Mt.
 Everest and Tibetans call this peak ‘Chomolungma’.
 The entire Everest region comes within the boundaries of the Sagarmatha National Park.
 The Park is largely composed of rugged terrain and gorges of the high Himalayas.
 It ranges from 2,845 meters further to the top of the world’s highest mountain- Mt.
 Everest.
 People believe this to be the home of Yeti, the snow man.

 There were several attempts made in the history to achieve a summit over the Mt.
 Everest.
 But the first successful expedition became possible only on 29 of May, 1953.
 Notably, Sir Edmund Hillary and Tenzing Norgay Sherpa led the expedition team.
 Because of this, Everest Base Camp route has become one of the most explored trekking trails in the Himalayas.
 Many expedition teams are following the Everest Base Camp trail for several other peaks in the Everest region.
-Since then Everest Base Camp is visited by thousands of trekkers every year.
+Since then Everest Base Camp trekking is accomplished by thousands of trekkers every year.

 Customize this trek with Island Peak Climbing